 The dean is the chief academic and executive officer of the College responsible for overseeing the academic priorities and day-to-day administrative operations of the College, including but not limited to establishing a strategic vision and aligning College resources to support that vision; inspiring and supporting faculty, staff, and students in the activities of teaching and learning, research, and public engagement; garnering internal and external support for the College; and building relationships and support with alumni, donors, civic and business leaders, and other key partners in the community.

 The dean is responsible for formulating and implementing policies that lead to the improvement of the educational and research programs of the College.
 The dean shall consult with the appropriate College committee regarding matters relating to the duties of that committee (Article VI).
 The dean shall notify these committees of actions taken in their relevant areas.
 To foster open communications between the dean and the faculty, the dean shall meet with each academic department at least once annually.

 The dean shall make recommendations to the executive vice president and provost on faculty promotion and tenure, taking under advisement the recommendations of the College Promotion and Tenure Committee.

 Section 3.
 Budgetary authority

-Program evaluation is critical to maintain and improve the quality of CBS education, research and service.
+Program evaluation is critical to maintaining and improving the quality of CBS education, research, and service.
 The dean shall ensure that appropriate mechanisms are in place for periodic evaluations of academic programs, field stations, centers, institutes, and other units.